menyf/100-hours-projects/002_skateboarding.md

 ## Day 23 - 05/18/2020

 Play alone in the parking lot of apartment for 1h.
+I can catch the board now. https://v.douyin.com/J1oThJA/

 Total time = 22h30min + 1h = 23h30min

+## Day 24 - 05/26/2020

+Play alone in the parking lot of apartment for 1h.

+Total time = 23h30min + 1h = 24h30min